-Morphine is a very powerful drug, and the consequences for not getting help if one gets addicted to it are dire.
+Morphine is a very powerful drug, and the consequences for not treating addiction are dire.
 Without treatment, morphine addiction can easily end in death.
 At the very least, it will permanently change a person’s ability to function and live a normal life.

-At the Granite Recovery Center, our goal is to help people struggling with morphine addiction get the help that they need.
+At Granite Recovery Centers, our goal is to help people struggling with morphine addiction get the help that they need.
 Once they’ve made the decision to get help, we can help them with the next critical steps.

 Intake and Assessment

 When we meet with people suffering from morphine addiction, we’ll take an assessment of their physical, mental, and emotional health.
 Our goal is to create a plan that works with their specific circumstances.
 We go out of our way to make our clients feel comfortable because we’re so proud of the difficult but important step that they’re taking.

 The morphine detox process can be extremely difficult to deal with if it’s not done under medical supervision.
 As mentioned above, the withdrawal symptoms for morphine withdrawal are severe and potentially life-threatening.
 This is especially true if the withdrawal is handled without medical supervision.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.